gilbertohasnofb/auxjad/docs/api/api-score.rst

 score
 =====

-The |score|_ subpackage include score component classes such as artificial and natural harmonics.
+The |score|_ subpackage include score component and component maker classes such as an expanded leaf maker as well as harmonic leaves.

 ..  note::